 “Cod is best during the winter.
-Of course, you must’ve known that, coming from Newfoundland?”
-I was with my Norwegian colleague Egil at the university I work at in Trondheim.
+Of course, you knew that, coming from Newfoundland?”
+I was with my Norwegian colleague, Egil, at the university I work at in Trondheim.
 I returned his question with a blank stare.
-During much of the winter in Newfoundland, the cod fishery is typically closed.
-And in terms of flavour, the winter season cod was nothing to write home about.
+During much of the winter in Newfoundland, the cod fishery is closed.
+And when it was available, I don't recall winter season cod being anything to write home about.
 So what was he talking about?
-Egil, taking my blank expression as his cue, launched into a lesson with a seafood lover's zeal.
+Taking my silence as his cue, Egil launched into a lesson with a seafood lover's zeal.
 “The cod is spawning at this time of year.
 We call them skrei.
 They are full of health, full of flavour, and - most importantly - full of roe.
 It’s traditional to boil the cod and serve it with its roe and liver.
 It’s a meal for celebrations!”

 I was totally stunned.
 Same fish, different side of the pond.
-So why is the spawning cod available in one fishery but not the other?
+So why was the spawning cod considered a delicacy in one fishery but virtually unheard of in the other?

-This post is about rediscovering a fish that I was practically raised with in Newfoundland.
-I look into the “skrei” fishery, which refers to the unique Northeast Arctic cod stock - which represents world’s the only remaining sustainable cod fishery.
-I also share a great recipe that I've tested over the past several weeks for poached cod with its roe and liver, prepared in the traditional Norwegian style.
+This post is about rediscovering a fish in Norway that I was practically raised with in Newfoundland.
+I look into the skrei fishery, which refers to the unique Northeast Arctic Cod stock - and represents the world’s only remaining sustainable cod fishery.
+I also share a fantastic recipe that I've tested over the past several weeks for poached cod with its roe and liver, prepared in the traditional Norwegian style.

 I'm Erik, the Burnt Chef.
 I'm a Finnish-born Newfoundlander living in Norway.
 I have a passion for cooking and a deep fascination for the culinary history of the North.
 Simplicity guides my cooking.
 Time, place, and history guide my storytelling.
 This is my personal blog about food.